seifferth/jotter/readme.md

   extraction could thus be broken by crafting (or inadvertently writing) comments which contain content that looks like the beginning of a metadata block.

+## License

+All files in this repository are made available under the terms of the GNU General Purpose License, version 3 or later.
+A copy of that license is included in the repository as `license.txt`.